dougmolineux/orwell/README.md

 # Additional Notes
 Under the covers, this project uses https://github.com/mmaelzer/motion to detect motion.
 Repository created for personal use only.
 Tested with DLink DCS-930LB1 HW: B2.
 However, any IP Cam that provides a "/mjpeg.cgi" stream should be supported.

+About 20,000 images creates a video file that is around 13 minutes.

 # TODO
 - Add a status node script that gives us the number of files, and possibly the length of the resulting MP4.
 The number of MP4s, size and length.
 - Writing to file print time and date information, as well as Connection Ended time